Acuda/pyFloribotVision/README.rst

 Project-Page
 ~~~~~~~~~~~~

-The GitHub project page is located at:: http://acuda.github.io/pyFloribotVision/
+The GitHub project page is located at: http://acuda.github.io/pyFloribotVision/

 General
 ~~~~~~~